BartolHrg/vscode-ManipulateNumbers/README.md

 * `=` - If present, all inserted numbers will be of equal width (smaller numbers will be padded with `zfill`).
 * `int_width` - Number of integer digits.
 If number is smaller than this, it will be padded with `zfill`.
 This can be used along with `=` above.
 * `precision` - Either integer or =.
 If integer, all numbers will be rounded to this amount of decimals.
 If =, all numbers will have the same amount of decimals (least possible without rounding).
 * `format` - d or D for decimal, x or X for hex, (and in future c or C for characters). x will produce lowercase c0ffee, and X will produce uppercase C0FFEE.
+You **need** this if you have anything before this.
 * `+` - If present, positive numbers will have + in front (negative numbers always have -).
 * `start` - integer or rational number.
 * `±step` - integer or rational number (use + for ascending, and - for descending sequences).
 * `separator` - Thousands separator.
 Either comma, space, or underscore.
 (TODO: add apostrophe).
 * `separator_interval` - `separator` appears every …!
 For decimal, default is 3, for hex 2.

+Important note: if you have anything before `format`, you also need `format`.

 Immediatelly after inserting, you will be offered to run manipulation, which you can cancel by pressing Escape or Enter.